 No person shall park a vehicle attended or unattended at any time in any of the following places:

-Violations of disabled/handicapped parking may result in a fine of $50 for the first violation, $100 for the second violation, $150 for the third violation, $200 for the fourth violation, and booting or towing at owner’s expense for each violation.
-All other violations will result in a $15 fine and booting or towing at owner’s expense.
+Violations of disabled/handicapped parking may result in a minimum fine of $50 for the first violation, and up to a maximum of $200 for the fourth violation, and booting or towing at owner’s expense for each violation.
+All other violations will result in a minimum fine of $15 up to a maximum fine of $100 and booting or towing at owner’s expense.

 Any vehicle parked in violation of any parking regulation or parked in such a manner as to prevent the reading of a license registration number shall be ticketed and may be booted.
 Vehicles parked on the streets or in parking lots with one-way traffic shall park in the direction of the authorized flow of traffic.